trevortylerlee/trevortylerlee.com/src/content/posts/astro-micro.md

 It's great to see people forking and starring Astro Nano!
 The repo is [here](https://github.com/trevortylerlee/astro-micro) and setup instructions are [here](https://astro-micro.vercel.app/blog/01-getting-started).

 If you encounter any bugs please open an issue on the repo.
-Lastly, big thank you to [Bo Lopker](https://github.com/blopker) for their help!
+Big thank you to [all contributers](https://astro-micro.vercel.app/blog/00-micro-changelog#issues-%EF%B8%8F) for their help!